riobah/PathGradientFragmentShader/README.md

 ![Simple 2D Triangle Vertices](Documentation/2DTriangleVertices.png)

-- Note: The Xcode project contains schemes for running the sample on macOS, iOS, and tvOS.
+The Xcode project contains schemes for running the sample on macOS, iOS, and tvOS.
-Metal isn't supported in the iOS or tvOS Simulator, so the iOS and tvOS schemes require a physical device to run the sample.
-The default scheme is macOS.

 ## Understand the Metal Render Pipeline